vhuynen/CubeCell-AB01-LoRaWAN-Helium-Rain-Gauge/README.md

 The other interrupt is defined by the LoraWAN cycle (15 minutes by default) which sends data if the counter is higher than zero since the last sending.

 In order to verify that the module is still alive, the program sends a daily **health check** message only if no data have been sent for the last 24 hours.
-An [alert](https://docs.helium.com/use-the-network/console/alerts/) is triggered by the Helium Console if the device has not sent any data from the last 24 hours.
+An [alert](https://docs.helium.com/use-the-network/console/alerts/) is triggered by the Helium Console if the device has not sent any data for the last 24 hours.

 ## Uplink Cayenne LPP